skdhanjal/MFileChooser/README.md

 ## Contribution ##

-I wrote this plugin basing on the [simple-file-chooser](https://github.com/ingyesid/simple-file-chooser) by [ingyesid](https://github.com/ingyesid)
+this plugin is based on the [MFileChooser](https://github.com/MaginSoft/MFileChooser) by [MaginSoft]https://github.com/MaginSoft)